RooVetGit/Roo-Code/README.md

 - Support for OpenRouter compression
 - Support for editing through diffs (very experimental)
 - Support for gemini-exp-1206
+- Support for copying prompts from the history screen

 Here's an example of Roo-Cline autonomously creating a snake game with "Always approve write operations" and "Always approve browser actions" turned on: